Become part of the future of the University of Maine School of Law.

 A student who has been accepted for transfer to the University of Maine School of Law will be given credit for the number of hours accepted in transfer as determined by the Associate Dean for Academic Affairs.
 Courses completed with a grade of "C" or above are eligible for transfer, and a maximum of 32 hours of course credit may be transferred.
 The prior grades of a transfer student will not be computed into the student's grade point average.

 We invite applications from students in good standing at other fully accredited ABA law schools to visit at Maine Law for one or two semesters' study, subject to approval by their home school.
 The standards for admission and the application process for visiting students are the same as those for transfer students.
-In addition, students must also submit a letter of permission from Law School Dean.
-Visiting students must comply with the academic procedures and standards of the Law School.
+In addition, students must also submit a letter of permission from their law school dean.
+Visiting students must comply with the academic procedures and standards of Maine Law.

 Are you experiencing difficulties with your LSAC registration process?
 Have questions about the LSAC application process?
 Please visit this page.